namit-code-web-stack/map_distance_webapp/README.md

 # map_distance_webapp
-A responsive notes app built with HTML, CSS, and JavaScript.
-Users can create, view, and delete notes stored in localStorage.
-Includes a Help section to guide users.
-Works offline, requires no login or backend, and is ideal for beginners learning DOM and frontend basics.
+A responsive web app to find the best driving route between two locations.
+It uses three APIs: Nominatim for geocoding source and destination, and OSRM for calculating route, distance, and travel time.
+Clean UI, real-time output, and mobile-friendly design.